ItsOkayItsOfficial/PortHub/README.md

 ### Fix
-Project3 lets you build static portfolio sites quickly and with your information and data.
+PortHub lets you build static portfolio sites quickly and with your information and data.

 <br>
 <hr>